Essentials of Music Business and Artist Management (3 Courses, 108 hours)

 And from a veteran musician who has achieved success as a songwriter and recording artist, you will learn how to tie it all together so that you can make a living doing what you love to do in the music industry.
 The Music Business program is not a theoretical seminar.
 It is an information-packed, practical how-to guide from professionals who have actually done it themselves, designed to prepare the next generation of professionals for success.
 Whether your goal is to be an artist, manager, engineer, entrepreneur or business executive, you will find that this program will provide you with absolutely essential information that will contribute greatly to your career.

 The Essentials of Music Business and Artist Management program can be taken individually, in combination with other Component programs, or as part of Omega’s Comprehensive or Audio Engineering for the Music Industry programs.
-The program duration is approximately four months and is only offered in the evening.
+The program duration is approximately 20 weeks and is only offered in the evening.